Acknowledgement in publications

 Format for the acknowledgment

-Please acknowledge the shared resource as: "Sylvester Comprehensive Cancer Center, Shared Resource Name (e.g. OGSR)”
+Please acknowledge the OGSR as: "Sylvester Comprehensive Cancer Center, Onco-Genomics Shared Resource

-Example: “We gratefully acknowledge library preparation and sequencing services provide by the Sylvester Comprehensive Cancer Center, Onco-Genomics Shared Resource.”
+Example: “We gratefully acknowledge library preparation and sequencing services provide by the Sylvester Comprehensive Cancer Center, Onco-Genomics Shared Resource (P30 CA240139).”

 The Association of Biomolecular Resource Facilities (ABRF) provides guidelines for shared resources authorship on manuscripts.
-Important reasons for acknowledging contributions from shared resources in publications, by co‐authorship, or by formal mention in the acknowledgments section, include:
+Important reasons for acknowledging contributions from shared resources in publications, by co‐authorship, or in an acknowledgments section, include:

-- Core facility personnel are scientists.
+- Shared Resource personnel are scientists.
 When they make a substantial intellectual and/or experimental contribution to a publication they deserve to be acknowledged just as any other co‐author.

-- The existence of core facilities depends in part on proper acknowledgment in publications and in grant writing.
-These are important metrics of the value of most core facilities.
-Proper acknowledgment of core facilities enables them to obtain financial and other support so that they may continue to provide their essential services in the best ways possible.
-It also helps core personnel to advance in their careers, adding to the overall health of the core facility.
+- The sustainability of Shared Resources depends in part on proper acknowledgment in publications and in grant writing.
+These are important metrics of the value of most funding bodies and institutions.
+Proper acknowledgment of Shared Resources enables them to obtain financial and other support so that they may continue to provide their essential services in the best ways possible.
+It also helps personnel to advance in their careers, adding to the overall health of the Shared Resource.

 Please visit the ABRF website for more information authorship guidelines for shared resources personnel.